7777 Glenwood Avenue

 Meals for Remote Learners

-Free meals will be available for ALL learners as well as Remote Learners--but they MUST be Pre-ordered online each week by the Thursday prior at 3 PM.
+Free meals will be available for ALL learners as well as Remote Learners--but they MUST be Pre-ordered online each week by the Monday prior at 3 PM.

 PREORDER MEALS FORM HERE

-Pickup regardless of which building the student attends, will be every Monday at Boardman High School from 1-2 PM or 4-5 PM.
+Pickup regardless of which building the student attends, will be every Wednesday at Boardman High School from Noon-1 PM or 4-5 PM.
 Go to Door #9 and you must have student ID number to get meals.(7 breakfasts/7 lunches)

 Smart Snacks in School